 Priority Schools Advisory Board: Other efforts supporting school and student accountability will include the development of a Priority Schools Advisory Board.
-The board members will consist of the State Director of C3 Schools, other SEA personnel, practicing educators, School Support Team leaders, members from the Committee of Practitioners, community stakeholders, career and technology education representatives, and higher education representatives.
+The board members will consist of the Deputy Superintendent of Academic Affairs and Planning and the Executive Director of School Turnaround, other SEA personnel, practicing educators, School Support Team leaders, members from the Committee of Practitioners, community stakeholders, career and technology education representatives, and higher education representatives.
 This board will continue throughout the ESEA Flexibility waiver timeframe.
 The board members, or executive committee of the board, will review LEA capacity for supporting implementation of the Turnaround Principles.
-The board will also annually review all relevant documentation from the State Director of C3 Schools and Priority School LEAs for the purpose of determining progress being made toward established goals and the fidelity with which the Turnaround Principles are being implemented.
+The board will also annually review all relevant documentation from Executive Director of School Turnaround and Priority School LEAs for the purpose of determining progress being made toward established goals and the fidelity with which the Turnaround Principles are being implemented.
 The Advisory Board will make recommendations to the SEA and State Board of Education for the continuation of Priority School status, as described in Section 2.D.v.